status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

 ./run-mainnet-beacon-node.sh --tcp-port=9100 --udp-port=9100
 ```

-To see a list of the command line options availabe to you, with descriptions, navigate to the `build` directory and run:
+To see a list of the command line options availabe to you, with descriptions, run:

 ```
-./nimbus_beacon_node --help
+build/./nimbus_beacon_node --help
 ```

 You should see the following output: